 Meet some of our volunteers

-Meet some of our incredible volunteers who are part of our nation-wide network working together for a cleaner, better protected ocean.
+Meet some of our incredible Sea Champions who are part of our UK-wide network, working together for a cleaner, better protected ocean.

 Natalie Stanton, Alcester

 “I feel deeply connected to the ocean.
 It provides comfort and perspective, and allows me to connect back to myself and mother earth.
 As I’m from the Midlands and beaches are too far for me to frequent, I’ve mainly helped provide feedback for volunteer handbooks and transferred beach clean data to the online system.
 I love being able to help such a worthwhile charity and one that I feel deeply passionate about.
 All the staff are wonderful and have made me feel very welcome.”

 Natalie loves helping such a worthwhile charity that she feels passionately about

 Kerrie became a Sea Champion to help protect our wonderful oceans and coastlines